jamsterwes/lambda-testing/price_prediction_go/README.md

 # Uber Price Prediction (with TensorFlow Go)

+## Exploring the ML Model

+While this repo does contain a pre-trained save of the ML model used, you may also explore `Final_Model.ipynb`, if you need to retrain the model for some reason.

 ## How to Install onto AWS

 ### Step 1.
 Log into AWS ECR